hk2201/my100X/Docker/Readme.md

 14. Layers in Docker --> While building the docker file we want that most of out layers are cached or else evertime we make changes then it would take a lot of time.

+15. Whenever we start and stop the mongo using docker then everytime we stop the docker then all out data will be lost as we are not persisting it anywhere.
+So in order to solve that issue we can use VOLUME and NETWORK concept so that we can persist the data.

+16.